dorkbox/SystemTray/README.md

  - Command to restart the gnome-shell.
 It is recommended to start it in the background (hence '&')

-SystemTray.TRAY_SIZE   (type int, default value '24')
+SystemTray.TRAY_SIZE   (type int, default value '22')
- - Size of the tray, so that the icon can properly scale based on OS. (if it's not exact).
-This only applies for Swing tray icons.
+ - Size of the tray, so that the icon can properly scale based on OS. (if it's not exact)

 SystemTray.FORCE_GTK2    (type boolean, default value 'false')